Collaborative Memory Boards for Funerals and Anniversaries

 • Focus on growth, learning, and connection where possible

-The Cruse Bereavement Support organization provides guidance on navigating complex grief situations that applies well to collaborative memory projects.
+The Cruse Bereavement Support organisation provides guidance on navigating complex grief situations that applies well to collaborative memory projects.

 Cross-Cultural Considerations